Discontinuous Galerkin methods for the Laplace-Beltrami operator on point cloud: Introduction

-With the revolutionary development of digital technologies, point cloud becomes a standard and easy way of sampling surfaces in many real-world applications.
-Due to the discrete nature of point clouds, the existing numerical methods for solving PDEs on point clouds are typically meshfree methods, to name just a few \cite{LiaZha13,LiShi16}.
-The method in \cite{LiaZha13} is based on local polynomial approximation of the surface.
-The idea is natural and easy to implement, but it is difficult to conduct theoretical analysis.
-The point integral method proposed in \cite{LiShi16} was proved to be convergent while the convergence rate is low.
-In this paper, we are aiming at developing high-order numerical methods to solve PDEs on point clouds with solid theoretical analysis.
-To get a high order numerical method, first, we need a high order approximation of the underlying surface.
-Since the surface is given by unstructured point clouds, it is difficult to get a global high order representation.
-However, it is relatively easy to compute local high order approximations to the surface by polynomial fitting.
-But, in general, such local approximations may be inconsistent with each other, i.e., the local patches may be discontinuous.
+Due to the revolutionary development of digital technologies, point clouds have become a standard and convenient method for sampling surfaces across numerous real-world applications.
+For example, solving the Laplace-Beltrami eigenvalue problem on surfaces aids in discrete surface registration \cite{LaiZha17}.
+However, owing to the discrete nature of point clouds, the existing numerical methods for solving PDEs on point clouds are typically meshfree types, to name just a few \cite{LiaZha13,LiShi16}.
+The former relies on local polynomial surface approximation, offering a direct and implementable approach but posing challenges for theoretical analysis.
+The latter, the point integral method proposed in \cite{LiShi16}, has demonstrated convergence, albeit with relatively low convergence rates.

+In this paper, we aim to develop high-order numerical methods to solve PDEs on point clouds with solid theoretical analysis.
+To do this, a patchwise manifold needs to be reconstructed, which makes high-order numerical methods on point clouds possible.
+To achieve a high-order numerical method, we first need a high-order approximation of the underlying surface.
+Since the surface is given by unstructured point clouds, it is difficult to obtain a global high-order representation.
+However, it is relatively easy to compute local high-order approximations to the surface by polynomial fitting.
+However, in general, such local approximations may be inconsistent with each other, i.e., the local patches may be discontinuous.
 Based on the discontinuous geometric representation, the discontinuous Galerkin (DG) method becomes a natural choice.
 Another difficulty lies in the theoretical error analysis.
 The geometric assumptions from existing results are violated in this setting.
-Thus it calls for new ideas in both algorithm designing and numerical analysis for such problems.
+Thus, it calls for new ideas in both algorithm designing and numerical analysis for such problems.